New readers: Please see our freebie starter guide.

-As long as you count the back of cereal boxes, I'm quite the voracious reader.
-I read on average two books a month and if your children are anything like me, they might be interested in this list I compiled of free summer reading programs!
-I've been updating this list since 2014 and was pretty surprised at how many of the offers still existed in 2023!
+Anyways, long as you count the back of cereal boxes, I'm quite the voracious reader.
+Haha, na, I actually read on average three books a month and if your children are anything like me, they might be interested in this list I compiled of free summer reading programs!
+I've been updating this list since 2014 and was pleasantly surprised at how many of the regular offers have returned this year!

-Below are all of the 2023 summer reading freebies and deals for kids!
+Below are all of the 2025 summer reading freebies and deals for kids!
 Most follow the “read X books, get 1 free” model, but there are a few that differ.
-Hopefully your little one enjoys reading or at least getting freebies 🙂
+Hopefully your little one enjoys reading or at least getting freebies πŸ™‚

 I also have an idea I wanted to pass along.
 With some of these programs, you earn a free book off a list of available books.
 If your child reads this summer, but isn't interested in the freebies, consider donating them!
 School and public library are always desperate for books.
 Donating them to The Salvation Army or Goodwill is another possibility.
 Regardless, showing your child that freebies can be fun and helpful to others is a cool idea!